erfanjazebnikoo/aurora_core/README.md

 After years of research, we obtained the fundamental and necessary factors for proper method to implement and use the equipment.
 This robot has different dimensions which numerous creativity and innovations can be seen in most of them.

 #### 1. Flight Controller
-Pixhawk is an open-source hardware project aiming to provide high-end autopilot hardware.
-Pixhawk is an advanced autopilot which is developed by DIY Drones.
+[Pixhawk][pixhawk] is an open-source hardware project aiming to provide high-end autopilot hardware.
+[Pixhawk][pixhawk] is an advanced autopilot which is developed by DIY Drones.
 It has a powerful processor by 168 MHz Cortex M4F CPU (256 KB RAM, 2 MB Flash), advanced sensors (3D accelerometer, gyroscope sensor, magnetometer, barometer) and NuttX real-time operating system.
 The emergency controller board in the broached robot is capable of giving a related function to robot needs in according to different situations by various sensors used in the robot and complete intelligent experience in both autonomous and manual modes.
 This helps an autonomous system to provide control for a robot which decreases the robot unwanted behaviors even in bad weather conditions or when the connection is lost.
 This board can be connected directly to the computer.

 ![N|Solid](http://erfanjazebnikoo.com/downloads/pixhawk.jpg)